 “Nothing crazy, I thought it was something we could work through,” he told reporters today.
 “Obviously, it wasn’t.”

 He has yet to make a decision on surgery.
 However, it appears likely that’s where the issue is headed.
 Now, don’t forget, Tatis was in a minor motorcycle accident over the offseason.
-This was a quiet, swept under the rug situation, that might see the light of day again, given recent events.
+This was a quiet, swept under the rug situation, after having worked with a motorcycle accident attorney Wisconsin to settle the case between the parties involved in the accident.
+If you are looking for the best personal injury lawyers in Michigan, contact the law firm of Ravid & Associates.

 Who will play shortstop in his absence?